 Planting the cuttings once they’re rooted

-I’ve done a post and video for you on repotting Arrowhead Plants which you’ll find helpful when it comes time to plant your cuttings.
+I’ve created a post and video on Repotting Arrowhead Plants, which you’ll find helpful.
 It includes the soil mix I like to use for these beautiful plants.

 Happy gardening,